Background pattern

 Do not take ACYLINE:

-• If you have symptoms of appendicitis, intestinal obstruction, or inflammation, such as abdominal pain, cramps, bloating, painful sensation, nausea, or vomiting.
+• If you have symptoms of appendicitis, obstruction, or intestinal inflammation, such as abdominal pain, cramps, bloating, painful sensation, nausea, or vomiting.

 • If you have severe kidney failure.

-Warnings and precautions:
+Warnings and Precautions

 Consult your doctor or pharmacist before starting to take ACYLINE.

-Interference with diagnostic tests:
+Interference with Diagnostic Tests

-Taking ACYLINE with other medications:
+Taking ACYLINE with Other Medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 It is essential to inform your doctor if you are taking any of the following medications:

-• Antagonists H2 (medications used to treat digestive problems)
+• H2 antagonists (medications used to treat digestive problems)

 • Atenolol, propranolol, metoprolol (medications used to treat heart problems and hypertension)

-• Chloroquine (used to treat malaria)
+• Chloroquines (used to treat malaria)

 • Diflunisal (non-steroidal anti-inflammatory)